kam3k/unscented/README.md

 For example, a KF is well-suited for estimating the state of a car (e.g., its position, speed, turning rate, etc.) by combining measurements from a GPS device, the car's speedometer and steering angle, and a model of how a car moves (e.g., cars do not tend to move laterally, rather they move in the direction their wheels are facing).
 Combining these elements in a KF provides a better estimate of the car's state than any of the individual measurements.

-An unscented Kalman filter (UKF) is a nonlinear extension to the KF that handles problems where the dynamics of the state or the relationship between the measurements and the state are nonlinear.
+An unscented Kalman filter (UKF) is a nonlinear extension to the KF that handles problems where the kinematics or dynamics of the state and/or the relationship between the measurements and the state are nonlinear.
 In all but the simplest applications, these nonlinearities exist.
 In fact, it is rare that KF is implemented in its pure linear form.
 A tip-of-the-iceberg explanation of UKFs, written to provide an intuitive feel for the algorithm, is [available below](#background).

 The KF became well known during NASA's Apollo program in the 1960s, where it helped navigate spacecraft on missions to the moon.
 It has since been used in a plethora of applications; including weather forecasting, autopilot, speech enhancement, vehicle tracking, economics, and [many more](https://en.wikipedia.org/wiki/Kalman_filter#Applications).